rai-project/rai/README.md

       ./mybinary -i input1,input2 -o output
 ```

-Syntax errors will be reported and the job will not be executed.
+Syntax errors will be reported, and the job will not be executed.
 You can check if your file is in a valid yaml format by using tools such as [Yaml Validator](http://codebeautify.org/yaml-validator).

 ## Profiling